YJazzar/Electron-MediaPlayer/README.md

 - Rename the temporary div for MediaPlayer (that is under PlayerPanel.jsx).
 - Rename MediaPlayer.jsx to ResponsivePlayer.jsx (or any other suitable name).
 - Refactored readDirectory() so that unrelated functions are split into their own files
+- Applied a filtering function when importing folders.
+The different file extensions that are allowed are stored in the config file

 ### 5/11/2020:
 - Added the first successful React-Player tag.